Pesto Pull-Apart Bread

 Does pesto bread need to be refrigerated?

 Yup.
 Because this pesto pull apart bread is homemade without preservatives, it needs to be stored in the refrigerator.
-Or, if you’d prefer, you can leave it on the counter.
-But, it will only last a couple of days this way.
+You can keep it at room temperature in a sealed bag or container, but it will only last 1-2 days.
+Store it in the fridge for up to 4–5 days if you want it to last longer.

 What does pesto taste like?